- COMPLAINTS HANDLING

 - MAKING A COMPLAINT

 3.1 A client may complain (including by expressing dissatisfaction) by any format of correspondence used by the firm.
-This includes email, post and fax.
+This includes email and post.

 By email: firstname.lastname@example.org